-A sacroiliac (SI) joint injection—also called a sacroiliac joint block—is primarily used either to diagnose or treat low back pain and/or sciatica symptoms associated with sacroiliac joint dysfunction.
+A sacroiliac joint injection, which is also known as a sacroiliac joint block, is mostly used to diagnose or treat a patient’s low back pain and/or symptoms of sciatica normally associated with sacroiliac joint dysfunction.

-The sacroiliac joints lie next to the spine and connect the sacrum with the hip on both sides.
-There are two sacroiliac joints, one on the right and one on the left.
-Joint inflammation and/or dysfunction in this area can cause pain.
+The sacroiliac joints are adjacent to the spine and bring together the sacrum with the hip on both sides.
+We have two sacroiliac joints, one on either side of the spine.
+Dysfunction or joint inflammation in the area can cause pain.

-The purpose of a sacroiliac joint injection is two-fold: to diagnose the source of a patient's pain, and to provide therapeutic pain relief.
-At times, these are separated and a patient will undergo a purely diagnostic or therapeutic injection, although often the two are combined into one injection.
+There are two purposes of a sacroiliac joint injection.
+The first is to diagnose the pain source, and also to provide therapeutic pain relief.
+On occasion, these two injections are done separately and a patient will receive a purely diagnostic or therapeutic injection.
+However, these injections are often combined into one injection.